bscotch/ganary/README.md

 If new issues are discovered, they can be added as Olympus tests to ensure that they are covered going forward.

-Check out our other project [Ganary](https://github.com/bscotch/ganary), which uses Olympus to run regression tests for GameMaker Runtime.

 ## How to use

 ### Default config